MCgit20/Squid_Game/README.md

 Hello guys, this is my Squid Game Website
 I will continue to code the website
-Add some game an contact form
+Add some games and contact form